oracle-samples/vbcs-samples/ApplicationsCloudUITheme/README.md

 3. Right mouse click on the */css* folder and choose **`import`**
 4. Leave the import location as defined and select the *ApplicationsCloudUI-export.zip* from your local disk to upload
 5. After import you will see two new folders created *ApplicationsCloudUI* and *alta*
-6. Now select the root WebApp node in the navigator and in the main editor panel select the cog icon in the vertical toolbar to being up the settings for the webapp.
+6. Now select the root WebApp node in the navigator and in the main editor panel select the settings editor panel to being up the settings for the webapp.
 7. The Application Settings page will appear.
-In the selection list labeled as *Theme* choose the option **ApplicationsCloudUI/1.1.0/web/ApplicationsCloudUI.min.css"
+In the selection list labeled as *Theme* choose the option **ApplicationsCloudUI/4.1.0/web/ApplicationsCloudUI.min.css"

 ## Using the Theme in Visual Builder
 The theme you have just imported will set the broad color palette and other aspects of the look and feel, however, there are two additional tasks you can carry out to retrofit the look of a SaaS application onto your own.